BBVA/kapow/docs/source/the_project/install_and_configure.rst

 Windows®
 ++++++++

+Native windows installers are provided for both 32 and 64 bit versions.

-Unzip the downloaded zipfile and move `kapow.exe` to a directory of your choice;
-then update the system :envvar:`PATH` variable to include that directory.
+Alternatively, you can download the provided zipfile, expand it, and move `kapow.exe` to a directory of your choice; then update the system :envvar:`PATH` variable to include that directory.
 Note that the zipfile also includes the LICENSE.

 Install the package with ``go get``